 While the above target may not seem overly challenging for eye detection, the example below shows one of the game-changing aspects of this feature.
 Read the Can Your Camera Focus on an Eye Behind Brush? page for more information, but autofocusing on an eye in thick brush is an outstanding capability.

-Eye, face, and body detection is available.
+Eye, face, and body detection is available for animals.

 New on the R3 and now available on the R10 is vehicle priority, adding detection of the other primary in-motion subject.
 This mode targets motorsports (automobile, motorcycle), formula car, GT car, rally car, and on- and off-road motorcycles, targeting the whole or spot (when no roof is present) subject.
 Deep learning technology is used, and helmet detection is featured.